-- Personal Medical History – Ask for copies of your medical files from your doctors to have on hand.
+- Personal Medical History: Request copies of your medical files from your doctors and ensure you have them readily available.

-- Long-term Care Insurance – If you have a plan for long-term care, give a copy of the insurance information to the facility you move to and keep a copy with your other medical documents.
+- Long-term Care Insurance: If you possess long-term care insurance, provide a copy of the insurance information to the facility you are moving into, and retain a copy with your other medical documents.

-HIPAA laws allow you to request and receive copies of your medical records from your doctor, so request them and keep them on hand in case they are needed.
+Furthermore, under HIPAA laws, you have the right to request and receive copies of your medical records from your doctor.
+It is advisable to exercise this right and keep these records readily available in case they are required, says Very Well Health.

 If you’re moving into a facility, your end of life documents should be kept where they can be easily found.